 funding that may be available to you to support your position, which includes

-The AUC will also be holding a virtual question and answer session on February 17, 2021 at 6:30 p.m. to answer questions from registered participants.
-Participants must
+The AUC also held a virtual question and answer session on February 17, 2021 at 6:30 p.m. to answer questions from registered participants.

 facility decision index is also available to assist stakeholders in researching issues that are raised frequently during proceedings that consider applications for power plants (including wind, hydro and solar), transmission lines, gas utility pipelines and other facilities.
 This tool can be used to help stakeholders understand how the AUC has viewed similar issues in previously issued decisions.